afkus3r/odin-landing-page/README.md

 This is the second project of The Odin Project curriculum.
 I used this project as a training for my newly acquired CSS Flexbox skills.

-Illustritions by Katerina Limpitsouni on [https://undraw.co]
+Illustrations by Katerina Limpitsouni on [https://undraw.co]